 Yes, you may, but you are not required to.
 If you need assistance, two of our poll workers from different political parties will assist you as needed.
-We also have one touch screen voting machine in each polling place capable of allowing most voters with disabilities to vote secretly and independently without any assistance.
+We also have one accessible voting device in each polling place capable of allowing most voters with disabilities to vote secretly and independently without any assistance.
 See "Assistance in Voting" on page 11.